-An employer may also include Employee Cost Sharing in the contract, where employees agree to share the cost of the employer contribution.
+An employer may also include Employee Cost Sharing in the contract, where employees agree to share the cost of the employer contribution with or without a change in benefit.
 These contributions are paid in addition to the member contribution.

 Auxiliary organizations of the CSUC system may elect reduced contribution rates, in which case the offset is \$317 and the contribution rate is 6 percent if members are not covered by Social Security.
 If members are covered by Social Security, the offset is \$513 and the contribution rate is 5 percent.